YangLiu68/CodeFix/README.md

-# ProAct Agent: The Autonomous Developer for Your Terminal
+CodeFix Agent: The Autonomous Developer for Your Terminal

-ProAct is a developer-grade AI coding assistant that lives in your terminal.
-Unlike simple chat bots, ProAct **reads** your codebase, **plans** complex modifications, **writes** code to disk, **runs** shell commands, and **autonomously debugs** issues until they are resolved.
+CodeFix is a developer-grade AI coding assistant that lives in your terminal.
+Unlike simple chat bots, CodeFix **reads** your codebase, **plans** complex modifications, **writes** code to disk, **runs** shell commands, and **autonomously debugs** issues until they are resolved.

-Powered by **GLM 5.1**, ProAct excels at long-range reasoning and precise tool utilization, making it an essential companion for modern software engineering.
+Powered by **GLM 5.1**, CodeFix excels at long-range reasoning and precise tool utilization, making it an essential companion for modern software engineering.

 ---

-## 🚀 See ProAct in Action
+## 🚀 See CodeFix in Action
 > **Scenario**: Fixing a crashing GUI game with zero manual code interventions.

 1. **Observe**: The user runs the game; it crashes.